Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 - Smart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.
+- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.

-- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.

-- Looking at assists, the Heat have conceded 25.6 per game, 14th in the NBA.

-- In terms of 3-pointers, the Heat are ranked 28th in the league, allowing 13.1 makes per contest.
+- In terms of assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.

 Marcus Smart vs. the Heat